The pandemic has canceled so many things, but it couldn't kill Amazon Prime Day.

 - Amazon Basics merchandise

-Plus, says look for markdowns on lots of household items from the Instant Pot to more obscure things.
+Plus, she says, look for markdowns on lots of household items, from the Instant Pot to more obscure things.

-"We're used to seeing random home and garden items on sale, whether it's an egg cooker for the kitchen or rug for the kitchen or something like that," she said.
+"We're used to seeing random home and garden items on sale, whether it's an egg cooker for the kitchen or rug for the living room or something like that," she said.

-One great thing about Amazon Prime Day is that even if you are not an Amazon Prime member, and you have no plans to take part, competitors like Walmart, Best Buy and Target should also be staging sales of their own.
+One great thing about Amazon Prime Day is that even if you are not an Amazon Prime member, and you have no plans to take part, competitors like Walmart, Best Buy and Target are also planning sales of their own.

-So with most stores closed Thanksgiving night this year, continued postal service delays and many items still on back order, Prime Day could be a great time to do much of your holiday shopping so you don't waste your money.
+So with most stores closed Thanksgiving night this year, continued postal service delays and many items still on back order, Amazon Prime Day could be a great time to do much of your holiday shopping, so you don't waste your money.

 Don't Waste Your Money" is a registered trademark of Scripps Media, Inc. ("Scripps").